 NOTE: As you may notice, there is some slight reframing between each release.
 All are framed 1.85:1 but you can see that each release is ever so slightly zoomed in or out.
 Not a drastic change, there isn't really a significant amount of image information lost or gained, but I felt it was worth mentioning just the same.

 For more good news, it sounds like Sony has gone back and touched up the English DTS-HD MA 5.1 mix for this release.
-The TT and UE releases both had decent mixes, accept the TT release removed the camera sound effect during the ending montage and lacked some important other sound effects.
+The TT and UE releases both had decent mixes, except the TT release removed the camera sound effect during the ending montage and lacked some important other sound effects.
 Like the UE release, that camera sound effect at the end has returned.
 Overall this mix and the UE mix are very similar with great dialogue clarity and the score by Paul McCollough keeps the low tones and mood going nicely.
 The more notable change for this mix I could detect after flipping through the discs again was how much more prominent and impactful the sound effects were here.
 In particular, the gunshots and the big explosion have a little extra kick and oomph with stronger dynamic placement if someone is shooting the gun from the right or left side of the frame.
 The shot to the point of impact playing on the opposite channel is a great effect.
 Thankfully the tinkering doesn't sound overly processed or as if new effects were added to cover up old ones.
 Free of any age-related issues, this audio mix is clean, clear and to my ears sounds great.

 I would grade the Twilight Time disc a 3/5, I'd regrade the Umbrella Entertainment disc a solid 4/5 and this new release from Sony a strong 4.5/5.